-8 Succession Parallels With the Murdoch Family Too Wild to Ignore
+9 Succession Parallels With the Murdoch Family Too Wild to Ignore

 Succession fans have long been suspected that the Roy family in the HBO drama is loosely based on the Murdoch family led by News Corp founder Rupert Murdoch.
-But as we approach the Succession series finale and look back, it’s stunning just how many parallels there are between the Roys and the real-life media moguls who own Fox News.
+But with the Succession series finale behind us — and the news today that Rupert Murdoch will hand control to his son, Lachlan Murdoch — it’s stunning just how many parallels there are between the Roys and the real-life media moguls who own Fox News.

 Succession creator Jesse Armstrong has said that he didn’t base the show solely on the Murdochs, insisting that they are but one of several media families he researched while writing.